EchoMeoww/EchoMeoww/README.md

 ## What programs do i use

+I use vscode (Web version, crappy)

+Nano (Text editor in terminal, easy to use)

+Vim (Same as nano but more harder to use but faster in writing)

-I use vscode (Web version, crappy), Nano (Text editor in terminal, easy to use) Pycode (Free on PlayStore, premium for themes and no ads, support only python)
+Pycode (Free on PlayStore, premium for themes and no ads, supports only python)

 # *insert end of the readme*
 Well, that's all about me :3 for any question write me on discord!! (u can find it in "my socials")